MichaelZalla/zalla-io-website/content/projects/ink-blit/index.md

 }
 ```

 Some pieces of game state may be found commonly across different games.
 For example, the games *Pong*, *Snake*, and *Tetris* might each maintain a `score`, as well as the current `dimensions`.
-Despite these shared examples, `ink-blit` makes no assumptions about the specific pieces of that a game may track.
+Despite these shared examples, `ink-blit` makes no assumptions about the specific pieces that a game may track.

 Conventionally, the current game state is defined with `React.useState()`: